elileinkram/_feedstack_web/README.md

 And then spits back a number as output, which becomes the new ranking.

+# Rules

 If [computeRanking](https://github.com/elijahleinkram/jasper/blob/master/ranking/compute_ranking) returns a number that is less than or equal to zero, the post will not enter the feed at all.

-# Rules

-If the ranking is less than or equal to zero, the post will be excluded from the feed.

-The feed sorts posts from highest to lowest.
-That means that if postA has a ranking of 100 and postB has a ranking of 3, then postA will be served before postB.

-Q. What if they have the same ranking?

-A. Then the order will be random.

 # Examples